Faucet Basics: Part 6

 The Warranty as Guide to Hidden Problems

 Warranties reveal secrets the faucet company does not want you to know, including hidden problems with the products the company sells.
 It can help identify faucet components in which the company expects failures to occur.
 Companies tend to guarantee only those things that they believe will not break, and not those things they think will break.
-A warranty, and the precise way a warranty is structured, will tell you how much confidence a manufacturer really has in the various parts of its faucets.
+A warranty, and the precise way a warranty is structured will tell you how much confidence a manufacturer really has in it faucets as a whole, and in their various parts and components.

 As a general rule, the more comfortable the faucet seller is with the durability of its faucets and finishes, the longer and stronger its warranty.
 It's not always true that the best faucets come with the longest, strongest, most robust warranties, but as a general guide, it's very reliable.

-which sells Chinese-made faucets under the Artisan brand through a number of upscale showrooms and through on-line retailers.
+Consider, for example, which sells Chinese-made faucets under the Artisan brand through a number of upscale showrooms and through online retailers.
 It offers a "lifetime" warranty in North America, except it's not really a lifetime warranty.
 It's this:

 So, with what you just learned about the company's faucets from studying the elements of its warranty, does an Artisan faucet strike you as a lifetime faucet worth an investment of up to $500.00?
 No?
 Hey!
 Join the club.
 We have t-shirts.